On Solving a Generalized Chinese Remainder Theorem in the Presence of Remainder Errors: Abstract

 \section{Abstract}

-In estimating frequencies given that the signal waveforms are undersampled multiple times, Xia and his collaborators proposed to use a generalized version of Chinese remainder Theorem (CRT), where the moduli are $dm_1, dm_2, \cdots, dm_k$ with $m_1, m_2, \cdots, m_k$ being pairwise coprime.
-If the errors of the corrupted remainders are within $\frac{d}4$, their schemes are able to construct an approximation of the solution to the generalized CRT with an error smaller than $\frac{d}4$.
-One of the critical ingredients in their approach is the clever idea of accurately finding the quotients.
-In this paper, we present two treatments of this problem.
+In estimating frequencies given that the signal waveforms are undersampled multiple times, Xia et. al. proposed to use a generalized version of Chinese remainder Theorem (CRT), where the moduli are $M_1, M_2, \cdots, M_k$ which are not necessarily pairwise coprime.
+If the errors of the corrupted remainders are within $\tau=\sds \max_{1\le i\le k} \min_{\stackrel{1\le j\le k}{j\neq i}} \frac{\gcd(M_i,M_j)}4$, their schemes can be used to construct an approximation of the solution to the generalized CRT with an error smaller than $\tau$.
+Accurately finding the quotients is a critical ingredient in their approach.
+In this paper, we shall start with a faithful historical account of the generalized CRT.
+We then present two treatments of the problem of solving generalized CRT with erroneous remainders.
 The first treatment follows the route of Wang and Xia to find the quotients, but with a simplified process.
-The second treatment takes a different approach by working on the corrupted remainders directly.
-This approach also reveals some useful information about the remainders by inspecting extreme values of the erroneous remainders modulo $d$.
+The second treatment considers a simplified model of generalized CRT and takes a different approach by working on the corrupted remainders directly.
+This approach also reveals some useful information about the remainders by inspecting extreme values of the erroneous remainders modulo $4\tau$.
 Both of our treatments produce efficient algorithms with essentially optimal performance.
-This paper also provides a proof of the sharpness of the error bound $\frac{d}4$.
+Finally, this paper constructs a counterexample to prove the sharpness of the error bound $\tau$.

 {\bf Keywords: Chinese Remainder Theorem, remainder errors, reconstruction, sharp bound}